jesfus/playwrightBDD/README.md

 ```

-Now we have more or less our steps created so we can create a .ts file into the steps folder with the desired name and copy paste this code iside.
+Now we have more or less our steps created so we can create a .ts file into the steps folder with the desired name and copy-paste this code inside.
-Don't forget to add de decorator @Fixture with the desired fixture name for this example we will called "myFirstSteps".
+Don't forget to add de decorator @Fixture with the desired fixture name for this example we will call "myFirstSteps".
-Also important add this new file into **/steps/index.ts** file to export it
+Also important to add this new file into **/steps/index.ts** file to export it

-4. Add this step into fixture.ts file.
+4. Add this step to **fixture.ts** file.

-   to do this add into the const test definition the new fixture refering the new class already created before.
-Lets imagine we have created this class as MyFirstSteps then we create a new fixture called myFirstSteps that will be defined by our class MyFirstSteps from steps folder
+   To do this add into the const test definition the new fixture referring to the new class already created before.
+Let's imagine we have created this class as MyFirstSteps then we create a new fixture called myFirstSteps that will be defined by our class MyFirstSteps from the steps folder

 ```bash
 import {